niuware/niuware.github.io/quick-docs.md

 <a name="compatibility"></a>
 ## 15. PHP < 7.0 compatibility

 The core of Niuware WebFramework is compatible with PHP 5.6+.
-In the other hand, the default versions for the dependencies Eloquent and Twig are set to use a minimum version of PHP 7.0.
-If you require to use a version lower than PHP 7.0 you can update the composer file for using illuminate/database < 5.5.0 and twig/twig < 2.0.0
+On the other hand, the default versions for the dependencies Eloquent and Twig are set to use a minimum version of PHP 7.0.
+If you require to use a version lower than PHP 7.0 you can update the composer file for using aliases on illuminate/database < 5.5.0 and twig/twig < 2.0.0

 {% highlight text %}
 {
     "require": {
-        "illuminate/database": "<5.5.0",
+        "niuware/webframework" : ">=3.0.0",
-        "twig/twig" : "<2.0.0",
+        "illuminate/database": "<5.5.0 as 5.5.x-dev",
-        "robmorgan/phinx" : "^0.8.0"
+        "twig/twig" : "<2.0.0 as 2.x-dev"
     }
 }
 {% endhighlight %}